 Aleyda Solis’s article on using log analysis for technical SEO is a great read if you’re interested in this topic.

 Getting Started in 10 Minutes or Less

 You can send Apache and Nginx logs to Loggly via the default syslog daemon, saving you the effort of installing agents on each server.
-Within the Loggly application, you’ll find scripts for both Apache and Nginx that automatically make the necessary configuration changes.
+Within the Loggly application, you’ll find scripts for both Apache and Nginx logging that automatically make the necessary configuration changes.
 I find it really easy to set up, and I think you will too!